sandynomike/STM32F103/README.md

 git-bash (for windows)
 Program to upload .elf file to the microcontroller / Blue Pill

-To compile, navigate to the directory (using git-bash in Windows) and type 'make'.
+To compile, navigate to the directory containing main.c (using git-bash in Windows) and type 'make'.
 Then upload the resulting blinky.elf program to your microcontorller or Blue Pill using STMCubeProgrammer or another similar utility.